How to Install WPS Office on Fedora 44

 Remove WPS Office User Data on Fedora

-The commands below permanently remove WPS Office preferences, cached state, and sandbox data stored under your home directory.
+These commands permanently remove WPS Office preferences, cached state, and Flatpak data stored under your home directory.
 Documents saved somewhere else, such as ~/Documents or another project folder, are not removed by these cleanup commands.

 After manual cleanup, rerun the same find command.
 If it prints nothing, no matching WPS Office user-data paths were found under your home directory.